-Dr. Carlo Carandang is a data scientist, IT Analyst/Developer, and psychiatrist paving the way for AI, machine learning, and Big Data in psychiatry and government.
+Carlo Carandang is a data scientist and psychiatrist, paving the way for AI and Big Data in government and psychiatry.

 In this era of rapidly increasing demand for mental health services with shrinking budgets, Carlo’s work investigates the application of artificial intelligence (AI), machine learning algorithms, and Big Data systems to improve psychiatric care to patients at reduced cost.
-As Senior Vice President for KARV Data Consulting Ltd., Carlo actively researches and builds AI applications for clinical psychiatric use.
+In his previous role as a data scientist for KARV Data Consulting Ltd, Carlo actively researched and built AI applications for clinical psychiatric use.

 Big Data has come to psychiatry.
 Via invited Big Data in Psychiatry talks, such as the recent 2019 Presidential Symposium in Washington, DC, and media coverage, Carlo attempts to guide the narrative of what Big Data really is, and how it can help psychiatrists to deliver better care to patients at lower cost.

 In Carlo’s talks to psychiatrists and mental health clinicians, he discusses the ways that Big Data produced from clinical psychiatric activity can improve clinical care at reduced cost via clinical predictions (Predictive Modeling), more accurate classifications of presentations outside of clinical guidelines (Computational Phenotyping), case-based reasoning (Patient Similarity), hypothesis generation for Randomized Controlled Trials (RCTs) to further inform clinical guidelines (all AI applications), and clinical workflow automation from extractive summarization of clinical notes (Natural Language Processing [NLP] and Deep Learning), just to name a few.